-Paediatric organ donors comprise only approximately 5% of all organ donors in Australia and New Zealand, however there is a consensus amongst the liver transplant units in Australia and New Zealand that the allocation of these grafts involves considerations that are separate from the rest of the organ donor pool.
+Paediatric organ donors comprise approximately 5% of all organ donors in Australia and New Zealand, however there is a consensus amongst the liver transplant units and the public in Australia and New Zealand that the allocation of paediatric grafts involves considerations that are separate from the adult organ donor pool.

 It has been agreed that livers retrieved from donors less than 18 years old will be used for paediatric recipients.
 The reason for this is partly that the grieving parents of a paediatric organ donor may be comforted by knowing their child's liver has gone to another sick child.
-However, this is also a situation where to do otherwise would potentially deny the possibility of finding an ideal donor for an older child (for whom it can sometimes be very difficult to find a suitably sized liver), and secondly would permit a marked donor-recipient age mismatch.
-In some cases a paediatric donor liver is big enough to split into 2 grafts, in which case the agreed principle is to use one part for a child while the other part may be allocated according to the usual priority criteria.
+To do otherwise would potentially deny the possibility of finding an ideal donor for an older child (for whom it can be difficult to find a suitably sized liver), and secondly would permit a marked donor-recipient age mismatch.
+In some cases, a paediatric donor liver is big enough to split into 2 grafts, in which case the agreed principle is to use one part for a child while the other part may be allocated according to the usual priority criteria.
 For detailed recommendations on paediatric liver donation and allocation, see Chapter 11.

-Since the number of children awaiting liver transplant in Australia and New Zealand is low (typically less than 10 at any given point in time), it is often necessary to consider the whole list of children waiting for liver transplantation in Australia and New Zealand to achieve the goal of allocating paediatric donor livers to paediatric recipients.
+Since the number of children awaiting liver transplant in Australia and New Zealand is low (typically less than 10 at any given point in time), it is necessary to consider the list of all children waiting for liver transplantation in Australia and New Zealand to achieve the goal of allocating paediatric donor livers to paediatric recipients.
+There is in effect a defacto paediatric national wait list for children activated for liver transplantation.